 - Easy to use: One log-in is all it takes to access all G Suite tools and documents.
 Real-time updates eliminate the need to update multiple files and share them with colleagues.
 Since most apps such as chat and the word processing features are similar to well-known Microsoft applications, and Gmail is widely used, the G Suite is quite easy and complication-free to unroll across companies.
 In most cases, it should not be necessary to train employees in using the G Suite.
 There are also many options for transferring data generated by other services to the Google platform.

 - Integration of external tools: Whether data migration or function expansion tools, the Google G Suite is compatible with numerous external services.
 These include customer relationship systems as well as accounting programs.
 A list of the integrated programs can be found on G Suite Marketplace.
 Additionally, the G Suite is compatible with numerous Office applications: a text created with Google Docs can be saved as a Word document without any problems.
 This is a major plus for G Suite.
-Those who miss the functional range of Office applications do not have to do without them, but should consider whether Office 365 alone is worth more than a solution integrated into Google G Suite.
+Those who miss the functional range of Office applications do not have to do without them, but should consider whether Microsoft 365 alone is worth more than a solution integrated into Google G Suite.
 And finally, you can also integrate internal company developments via an interface.

 G Suite pricing